Fabora resources

 Common mistakes

-Reading the notice too loosely
+Reading it too loosely

 Official guidance